LadySaedie/ladysaedie.github.io/_posts/2023-08-30-we-are-screwed.md

 The Sun shrinks into a tiny white dwarf, twinkling brightly before going out.

 #### Year 10
-If anything’s left of our Solar System in Milkomeda, it’s a cold, dark relic drifting in space.
+There won't be much left of our Solar System in ten years, just a few cold, dark rocks drifting aimlessly about in space.